rohan843/cybersecurity-notes/README.md

 The following are some common strategies used to manage risks:

 1. **Acceptance**: This is accepting a risk to avoid disrupting business continuity.
+2. **Avoidance**: It involves creating a plan to avoid the risk altogether.